ECL290AppliedStats/Rossier-huckleberry/README.md

 #Aggregate data by plotnumber
 photoagg<-aggregate(photopc3, list(photopc3$Number),mean)

-# final merge
+# final merge - a question here...
 #huckpatchmast has all the photos split out individually
 huckpatchmast<-merge(huckpatch, photopc3,by=c("Number"))
 #huckpatchmast has all the photos aggregated for each plot
 huckpatchmast2<-merge(huckpatch, photoagg,by=c("Number"))

 ## Need to see how data look within each plot - are the values close?
 Sd?
-And then how to average across?
+And then how to average across - question for Richard McElreath?
 pairs(huckpatchmast2[,c(6:11,16,23, 30,36, 37,59)])

 pairs(huckpatchmast2[,c(6, 11,16,36, 37,59)])